sakirr05/pgRouting-prototypes/README.md

 - **pgr_stoerWagner()** — minimum cut in undirected weighted graphs (road network resilience).
 - **pgr_planarFaces()** — planarity test and face traversal (Boyer–Myrvold + planar face traversal).
-- **pgr_articulationPoints()** — detects critical vertices whose removal increases the number of connected components in a network.
-This is useful for spatial network resilience analysis such as identifying critical intersections in road networks.

 ---